restfulapi/intro-restful-api-slides/restful-api-overview.md

 <br />

-Configuration used to 'whitelist' exposed resources
+Configuration may be used to 'whitelist' exposed resources, or can dynamically expose all services

 - may specify supported methods